State and Local Climate and Energy Program

 - The Green Power Locator can assist local governments in finding green power options in their area.

-Local governments can dramatically reduce their carbon footprint by purchasing or directly generating electricity from clean, renewable sources that produce no net greenhouse gas (GHG) emissions.
+Local governments can dramatically reduce their carbon footprint by purchasing or directly generating electricity from clean, renewable sources.

 The most common renewable power technologies include at a minimum: